Sample Size for Binary Outcomes

 - Chow SC, Shao J, Wang H, Lokhnygina Y. Sample Size Calculations in Clinical Research.
 3rd ed.
 CRC Press; 2017.

 - Donner A, Klar N. Design and Analysis of Cluster Randomization Trials in Health Research.
-Wiley; 2000.
+Arnold; 2000.

-- FDA Guidance.
-Non-Inferiority Clinical Trials to Establish Effectiveness.
-2016.
+- U.S. Food and Drug Administration.
+Non-Inferiority Clinical Trials to Establish Effectiveness: Guidance for Industry.
+November 2016.

 Ready to calculate your sample size?